thedatatribune/IPL-Analysis/README.md

     │   .
     │   └── ...
     │
-    ├── Codes.md                # Formal info about codes and their usage │
+    ├── Codes.md                # Formal info about codes & their usage
+    │
     ├── Datasets.md             # Brief intro about available datasets
     │